 Important principles in my life are:

-1) That there are only two types of business people in the world; The Sharks and the Co-operator and I would like to only deal with the Co-operator.
+1) There are only two types of business people in the world; The Sharks and the Co-operator, and I would like to only deal with the Co-operator.

 2) Based on the above, the best restaurants are usually on the same street.

 3) Trying your best is all that is expected.
 Success quite often is based on luck and timing.
 Therefore never stop trying.